-These principles embody campus enhancement and preservation opportunities that will benefit our campuses and improve the environment in which we live, learn and work.
-In our vision-driven planning process, the guiding principles spurred analysis, shaped the assessment of alternative concepts and drove the recommendations in this plan.
+These principles embody ideas regarding campus enhancement, preservation and transformation opportunities that will strengthen our campuses.
+In our visiondriven master planning process, the guiding principles spurred analysis, shaped the assessment of alternative concepts and drove the recommendations in this plan.
 The principles should continue to guide this plan's implementation going forward.

-They will outlast this plan's specific recommendations.
-This plan cannot anticipate every situation the University will encounter over the long term, but using the guiding principles as a foundation, University leadership can comfortably understand new concerns and make wise decisions regarding the future.
+The guiding principles will outlast this plan's specific recommendations.
+This plan cannot anticipate every situation the University will encounter over the long-term.
+Using the guiding principles as a foundation, University leadership can comfortably understand new concerns and make wise decisions regarding the future.
 The specific issues most assuredly will change, but the plan's guiding principles and campus structures must remain constant.